Rebecca Strong: Awards

 In the 1939 New Year Honours Strong was appointed an Officer of the Order of the British Empire (OBE).

 On her 100th birthday in 1943, the King and Queen sent her a telegram that congratulated her on her distinguished services to the nursing profession.
 Queen Mary sent her a letter and signed portrait of herself.
 She was also presented with a number of illuminated address including ones from the Nightingale Fellowship, Glasgow Royal Infirmary and the Scottish Nurses Club.

 Family

 Strong had one daughter, Annie Ellen.
 Annie Ellen married an Austrian engineer, Adolphus Geyer, in 1886 and they had five children.
 Geyer became a pastor of the Lutheran church in Glasgow as well as an accomplished medical photographer.
 Two of their children became doctors and one daughter (Annie) did her nurse training at the Glasgow Royal Infirmary at the same place her grandmother developed the nurse training programme.

-Death
+Death and commemoration

 Strong died aged 100 on 26 April 1944 at Vicars Cross in Cheshire where she had lived since 1941.

+Rebecca Strong is commemorated by a plaque opposite the gates of the former Dundee Royal Infirmary.